harshitha-produturi/Haaro/README.md

-# 🧠 Harru AI - Voice-Powered Desktop Assistant
+# 🧠 Joey AI - Voice-Powered Desktop Assistant

-Harru is a voice-enabled desktop assistant built with Python.
+Joey is a voice-enabled desktop assistant built with Python.
 It responds to user voice commands to perform actions like opening websites, playing music, telling the time, and even generating content using Google Gemini AI (Generative AI).

 ---